King Charles' regrets for colonial abuses in Kenya not enough for some victims

 On Wednesday morning, Charles and Camilla visited a cemetery for veterans of World War Two.
 They awarded four veterans, who fought alongside the British, medals to replace ones they had disposed of during the Mau Mau uprising.

+Charles later addressed staff at a United Nations office about climate change before flagging off a "Run for Nature" race in the capital Nairobi's Karura Forest alongside Eliud Kipchoge, one of the fastest marathon runners in history.

-(Reporting by Duncan Miriri and Aaron Ross; Writing by Hereward Holland, Editing by William Maclean)
+(Reporting by Duncan Miriri, Jeff Kahinju and Aaron Ross; Writing by Hereward Holland, editing by William Maclean and Emelia Sithole-Matarise)

 ((hereward.holland@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: hereward.holland.thomsonreuters.com@reuters.net))